lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 These were all straightforward queries to the database.
 I store the join dates for all users as well as a type so I know how long their trial is.
 I also have to hit the Stripe API to make sure that I wasn’t asking already-converted users to convert.
 This was another nice thing– I could query all the information directly when I needed it, instead of playing telephone between multiple services via webhooks.

-Using Redis queues with [Bull](https://optimalbits.github.io/bull/), I created a daily repeating worker which would, for each email template, query the database and retrieve all eligible users, double check their Stripe status and double check that they haven’t already been sent this email (safeguarding in case the queue hiccups and the job retries itself) and eventually sends the email.
+Using Redis queues (free as a Heroku add-on) with [Bull](https://optimalbits.github.io/bull/), I created a daily repeating worker which would, for each email template, query the database and retrieve all eligible users, double check their Stripe status and double check that they haven’t already been sent this email (safeguarding in case the queue hiccups and the job retries itself) and eventually sends the email.

 I use [Postmark](https://postmarkapp.com) as my email service provider.
 I’m a big fan of Postmark after experiencing the lowest lows with Sendgrid and Mailgun.
 Postmark has a rigid selection process to ensure spammers do not get on their platform and so they maintain high deliverability rates.
 The best part is they offer a $75 credit to bootstrapped startups which gets you 7 months of free service if you send under 10,000 emails a month.

 My solution is working great for me so far as I have no complaints.
 I have all the open rate and CTR stats I need from Postmark and I can corroborate the data easily by querying my database to see how many actually extended their trial.
 I have also since added a 4th email: if you extend your trial, we send an email to follow up on how the extension is going.

 The key is to make your homegrown solution robust and extensible from the beginning.
 I can’t see a reason yet why I would switch to a paid full-service tool anytime soon!